Top 10 Things to Do in Italy: Planning Your Italian Journey

 Venice: A Unique Place of Exceptional History

 The Grand Canal has four bridges, of which the Rialto Bridge is the most famous.
-It’s one of the landmarks of Venice and worth the visit.
+It’s one of the landmarks of Venice and is worth a visit.

 You can also discover two of the most beautiful Venetian islands: Burano, famous for lace making and featuring colorful houses; and Murano, known for its glass-blowing demonstrations and sales shops.